pawelgrzybek/pawelgrzybek.com/content/posts/2020-07-14-understanding-nodejs-streams.md

 ---
 title: "Understanding Node.js Streams"
-description: "Streams in nature flow water from one side to the other, streams in programming are the same but instead of water, they flow chunks of data.
+summary: "Streams in nature flow water from one side to the other, streams in programming are the same but instead of water, they flow chunks of data.
 It is a sequential way of handling chunks of bytes.
 You can achieve a lot without using streams at all, but a thorough understanding of them will make you a much better developer."
 photo: 2020-07-14.jpg
 ---